National Association of Elevator Contractors

 ARTICLE I NAME, PURPOSES, AND SCOPE

 Section 1.
-The name of this Association shall be the National Association of Elevator Contractors, Inc. (NAEC), a not-for-profit association incorporated under the laws of the State of Georgia and in conformance with IRS Code 501(c)(6) as standard practice in order to be in accordance with IRS requirements.
+The name of this association shall be the National Association of Elevator Contractors, Inc. (also known as “NAEC”), a not-for-profit association incorporated under the laws of the State of Georgia as a nonprofit corporation (hereinafter the “Association”).
+As used herein, “GNCC” refers to the Georgia Nonprofit Corporation Code.
+The Association is intended to be operated in conformance with IRS Code 501(c)(6) in order to be in accordance with IRS requirements.
 This includes, but is not limited to, requirements that operating policies and activities of the Association shall be consistent with applicable federal, state and local antitrust, trade regulation, or other legal requirements; as well as applicable tax exemption requirements, including the requirements that the Association not be organized for profit and that no part of its net earnings inure to the benefit of any private individual.